 4. Fox was also the easy winner in the “least-trusted” category, with 39%.
 MSNBC was second with 14%.

 5. The largest gap between “most-trusted” and “least-trusted” was Comedy Central, which was at -7%.
 On the other side, PBS was at +12%.

 6. Overall, Comedy Central and Fox News tied for the highest “do not trust” percentage, at 46%.

-Were I to produce an objective assessment of that data, I think the primary focus would be that Americans are broadly reluctant to trust television news.
-More specifically, the trust levels were dependent upon the ideological bent of a channel—not so much of leaning one way or the other, but whether there was a perceived slant at all.
+Were I to produce an objective assessment of that data, I think the primary message would be that Americans are broadly reluctant to trust television news.
+More specifically, the trust levels were dependent upon the ideological bent of a channel—not so much of leaning one way or the other, but whether there were a perceived slant at all.
 While this increased levels of distrust, it also increased levels of trust among like-minded folks.

 Here’s how various outlets, some openly left-leaning, some not, reported this story: